Social Icons

 Directed by Peter Lord and Nick Park

-Chicken Run is enjoyable and it was done like a spoof to the 1963 WWII movie The Great Escape.
+Chicken Run is an enjoyable movie and is done like a spoof of the 1963 WWII movie The Great Escape.

-The movie introduces us to the chicken causing all the problems in Tweedy’s farm, her name is Ginger.
-The Tweedys run an egg farm and Ginger has witnessed what happens to chickens who stop producing eggs, they become dinner.
+The movie introduces us to the chicken causing all the problems on Tweedy’s farm—her name is Ginger.
+The Tweedys run an egg farm, and Ginger has witnessed what happens to chickens who stop producing eggs: they become dinner.
+Ginger has been coming up with plan after plan to escape the farm, only to be caught each time by Mr. Tweedy, who keeps telling his wife that Ginger is up to something sinister.
+She always dismisses him, saying it’s all in his head.

-Ginger never stops and things get a better light when she sees a chicken crash into their farm.
-The chicken’s name is Rocky and it seems that he was flying.
-Ginger and him reach a deal which was she will keep him hidden from those who are hunting him if he teaches them how to fly so they can escape the farm.
+But Ginger never stops, and things start to look up when she sees a chicken crash into the farm.
+The chicken’s name is Rocky, and it seems he was flying.
+Ginger and Rocky strike a deal: she will keep him hidden from those hunting him if he teaches them how to fly, so they can escape the farm.

-Chicken Run is a fun movie to see even though in comparison to other Aardman movies, it is not their best.
-For me so far their best was The Pirates!
+Chicken Run is a fun movie to watch, though in comparison to other Aardman films, it may not be their best.
+For me, their best so far has been The Pirates!
 In an Adventure with Scientists!
-(2012) and that is not saying much from my side, because that is the last movie of theirs I have seen.
+(2012).
+But that’s not saying much from my side, as that is the last of their films I’ve seen.

-When it comes to stop motion, Aardman seems to have a standard to which they keep to.
-Making the animation wacky and they use screenplays that are wackier than the animation itself.
-Aardman does not have the best stop motion there is (The Nightmare Before Christmas (1993) takes that win), but their movies are fun all the same.
+When it comes to stop-motion, Aardman seems to have a standard they stick to, making the animation wacky and using screenplays that are even wackier.
+Aardman may not have the best stop-motion (that honor goes to The Nightmare Before Christmas (1993)), but their movies are still fun.

-Stop motion has not been making waves in the box office lately, and many big production companies are staying a hell a way from it.
-I think other than Aardman in the last decade the next big stop motion movie was Frankenweenie (2012) by Disney and even that was not a commercial success.
+Stop-motion hasn’t been making waves at the box office lately, and many big production companies are staying far away from it.
+I think, other than Aardman, the next big stop-motion movie of the last decade was Frankenweenie (2012) by Disney, and even that wasn’t a commercial success.

-Chicken Run and its success have paved the way for Aardman to make more feature movies, and there is word that a Chicken Run 2 is in production, I may guess the release date maybe next year 2021, twenty years after the first movie.
+Chicken Run and its success paved the way for Aardman to make more feature films, and there are rumors that Chicken Run 2 is in production.
+I would guess the release date might be next year, 2021—twenty years after the first movie.

 0 comments: